 Admissions and Application Forms

-You will need the following to complete your application: three letters of recommendation (to be submitted electronically), unofficial transcripts to be uploaded to your application (Hard copy official final transcripts will be required by mail only if an applicant receives an offer of admission), official GRE scores, and official TOEFL scores (required for international applicants only).
-Official GRE and TOEFL scores must be current with ETS through the end of April, 2015.
+You will need the following to complete your application: three letters of recommendation (to be submitted electronically), unofficial transcripts to be uploaded to your application (hard copy official final transcripts will be required by mail only if an applicant receives an offer of admission), official GRE scores, and official TOEFL or IELTS scores (required for international applicants only).
+Official GRE and TOEFL or IELTS scores must be current through the end of July, 2017.
 (Scores remain current for five years for the GRE and 2 years for the TOEFL.)
 The GRE and TOEFL institution code is 1871.
 The GRE departmental code is 1801.
 The TOEFL departmental code is 84.
 Our application deadline is January 15th.
 Applications without official test scores as of January 16th will not be considered for admission.
 Please be aware that applicants are admitted for the Fall semester only.

 Most students entering our Ph.D. program have majored in economics as undergraduates, and some have a Master's degree in economics.
 Extensive training in economics is helpful but not sufficient preparation for the Ph.D. program.
 It is essential that each entering student has taken at least one year of calculus, one semester of statistics, and intermediate level courses in microeconomic theory and macroeconomic theory.
 Courses in linear algebra differential equations, real analysis, and econometrics are also strongly recommended.
 Any deficiencies in these areas should be made up before beginning graduate work.